armiller/moodle25/course/format/topcoll/Readme.md

 Version Information
 ===================
+9th July 2013 - Version 2.5.3
+  1. Added the ability to set the position of the toggle as either left or right on a per course basis with a default setting.
+You need the 'changelayout' capability to be able to set this.
+  2. Gratefully crowd funded on Moodle Garage -> http://www.moodlegarage.com/projects/collapsed-topics-left-to-right/.

+26th June 2013 - Version 2.5.2.2
+  1. Fixed issue with 'Notice: String offset cast occurred in togglelib.php on line 68' when running on PHP 5.4.
+Thanks to Halldór Kristjánsson (https://moodle.org/user/profile.php?id=1611408) for reporting this.

+24th June 2013 - Version 2.5.2.1
+  1. Fixed CONTRIB-4436 with a 'blocker' bug on V2.5.2 below with backups failing (do not ever install this version unless you want to test your disaster recovery procedures).
+Thanks to Mike Turico for reporting it.
+Note to self and all, using html tags in the 'get_section_name()' method in 'lib.php' will break backups and trash your database.

+23rd June 2013 - Version 2.5.2
+  1. Fixed issue with sections not showing their contents in editing mode when open all has been used, then they are individually closed and reopened.
+Thanks to Marc Hermon for reporting this.
+  2. Added small icon which shows up when updating.
+  3. Ensure the correct arrow is used when not using JavaScript.
+  4. Radically changed the toggle persistence storage mechanism to be based on a base 64 system using the following subset of ASCII:
+      ":;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxy".
+This is more efficient than the actual Base64 system of:
+      "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/" because there is no complex conversion from the character to to the value it represents.
+I also decided not to include "01" as that makes detection of the old mechanism simple for upgrade purposes.
+      This was done to support courses with sections greater than fifty two.
+Currently there is no upper limit bar what your machine is capable of serving.
+The length of the toggle persistence data increases and decreases automatically in responce to the number of sections.
+There are six sections per digit.
+  5. Finally fixed having the 'toggle' word on toggles and not on the navigation menu with AJAX drag and drop working - CONTRIB-4403.
+  6. Implemented MDL-33546.
+  7. Fixed size of toggles altering when using AJAX drag and drop.
+  8. Ran the code through the infamous 'Code Checker' version 2013060600, release 2.2.7 and cleared as much as possible.
+  9. Note:  Once you upgrade to this version and beyond then going back will mean loss of the user preferences as you will need to remove all 'topcoll_toggle_x' rows from the 'user_preferences' table first.

 6th June 2013 Version 2.5.1.1
   1. Implemented MDL-39764 to fix maxsections < numsections issue.
   2. Reversed the order of the history in this file for easy reading.
   3. Cleaned up some of the CSS.
+  4. Changes to 'renderer.php' because of MDL-21097.

 14th May 2013 Version 2.5.1 - Stable
   1. First stable version for Moodle 2.5 stable.